PartlySaneStudios/partly-sane-skies/pages/commands.md

 ``//fn``

 ### Description
-Allows you to create areas where you will be notfied you have reached the end of your farm.
+Allows you to create areas where you will be notified you have reached the end of your farm.

 ### Usage

-``//farmnotifier list``: Lists all of the locations where you have a farm notification, and their given number, and gives instructions on how to create a new farm notification.
+``//farmnotifier list``: Lists all the locations where you have a farm notification, and their given number, and gives instructions on how to create a new farm notification.

 ``//farmnotifier remove [number]``: Removes a farm notifications from the list, given a valid ``number``.
 Numbers can be seen with ``/farmnotifier list``.